Is neophilia killing contemporary art?

 In Brussels, in occasion of an exhibition organised in one of the horrible shopping centers the town is crowded with.
 I remember neither which one, nor when the exhibition took place.
 It must have been the beginning of the 1980s.

-Could you tell us who has initially drew you into this kind of painting?
+Could you tell us what was that attracted you at first into this painting?

 You know, It’s very hard to explain how you feel when you meet somebody for the very first time.
 I’ve never seen anything like that.
 I was laughing on my own.
 I was excited.
 I wish I had owned one or the other canvasses on show.
 Or that I had painted them myself.
 You see?
 It’s kind of foolish.